MoserMichael/my-notes/dev-gotchas.md

 Here is a good one: 'there ain't no anti-utopia, that our current elites wouldn't want to implement for real' [source](https://www.anekdot.ru/id/1262613/)

-Unrelated: I made a crawler generated web page, that lists flagged stories only [here](https://mosermichael.github.io/flagged-hn/page_1.html) and the crawler for this stuff is [right here](https://github.com/MoserMichael/flagged-hn/)  (I tried to make the logo look like that of the GDR newspaper the 'Neues Deutschland', giggle)
+Unrelated: I made a crawler generated web page, that lists flagged submissions and comments from [hacker news](https://news.ycombinator.com/news)  Here is the result: ['red flagged hacker news'](https://mosermichael.github.io/flagged-hn/page_1.html) and the crawler for this stuff is [right here](https://github.com/MoserMichael/flagged-hn/)  (I tried to make the logo look like that of the GDR newspaper the 'Neues Deutschland', giggle)

 ---25/10/21 14:43:56----------------------